Surprising Remote Work Burnout Statistics in 2025

 Top causes of home office burnout

-1. An inability to disconnect from work and a lack of boundaries between work and personal life
+1. An inability to disconnect from work, and a lack of boundaries between work and personal life

 2. Lacking workplace inspiration

-3. Missing a supportive environment
+3. Missing a supportive environment and connection to coworkers

 An inability to disconnect from work